 The awareness children begin to develop through the acquisition of a foreign language reinforces the Montessori’s goal of “education for peace.”
 This idea of “education for peace” is central to the mission of Jarrow’s Spanish Program.
 It creates a foundation for children to become engaged, culturally aware individuals in an increasingly interdependent world.

 “There must be provision for the child to have contact with nature, to understand and appreciate the order, harmony, and the beauty of nature.”
 Dr Maria Montessori had deep reference for the natural world in her Cosmic Education curriculum and felt that the outdoor environment should be an extension of the classroom.
 Jarrow Montessori’s Outdoor Education program offers students a meaningful, hands-on, learning experience with the life, and ecology of the natural world.
 Primary through elementary students plant, tend to, and harvest from the school’s indoor Aquaponic system, outdoor annual vegetable gardens, herb gardens, and edible and medicinal perennial gardens.
 In our outdoor learning environments, students are able to extend the Montessori curriculum to a direct sensorial experience with nature and their role as “stewards of the earth.”
 As students deepen their connection with animals, plants, natural cycles and forces, they are able to better understand themselves, our impacts as humans, and the interconnection between all things.

 After School Enrichment Program

-Jarrow offers a variety of after-school enrichment classes for Primary and Elementary children (ages 3-12) at 3:30 pm.
+Jarrow offers a variety of after-school enrichment classes for Primary and Elementary children, beginning at 3:30 pm.
 We offer three eight-week sessions throughout our school year.
-Offerings include Science, Chess, Art, Music, Dance, Sports, Yoga, and much more!
-Click here to view our 2018/19 Enrichment Catalog!
+Offerings include Science, Art, Music, Sports, Yoga, Spanish and much more!
+Our 2019/2020 offerings will be posted shortly!